PokeAPI/pokeapi-js-wrapper/README.md

 ## Tests

 `pokeapi-js-wrapper` can be tested using two strategies.
-One is with Node, since this package works even with Node (although not recommended), and the other with a browser.
+One is with Node, since this package works with Node (although not recommended), and the other with a browser.

 ```js
 npm test